 A Warm Welcome!

-- Implementing two-monthly billing for water to make it easier for customers to manage payments by spreading annual costs over six bills
+- Implementing two-monthly billing for water to make it easier for customers to manage payments by spreading annual costs over six bills.

-- Reforming residential design codes to provide more housing flexibility, including granny flats
+- Reforming residential design codes to provide more housing flexibility, including granny flats.

-- New tenancy laws to make it fairer for renters by limiting option fees and the amount of rent paid in advance
+- New tenancy laws to make it fairer for renters by limiting option fees and the amount of rent paid in advance.

 For the full list released by the Premier click here

-Please click to view
+Please click to view and enlarge

 However, I do acknowledge that many schools face changes to their funding arrangements this year due to increasing population, and I have been speaking to school principals and communities about this issue.
 (WA public schools are experiencing a record number of enrolments, with numbers up 3% in 2013 compared to the previous year.
 In 2013 there were 276,275 students from kindergarten to year 12 enrolled in public schools).

 A new model of education funding is being introduced to deliver a fairer system in which funding will be allocated on a child by child basis, based on individual needs, rather than by school types or programs.
 Under the new student-centred funding model, schools will receive a base amount for each student, with additional funding to help children with extra needs (including Aboriginal students, students facing social disadvantage, students with English as a second language and students with disability).
 It is expected that the new funding model will be introduced in time for the 2015 school year.

 I wish you a happy and prosperous New Year,